CodePushGo/website/src/content/blog/en/how-capacitor-bridges-web-and-native-code.md

 ### Web Events from Native Code

-Capacitor's bridge allows real-time updates to the web layer with minimal effort.
+React Native's bridge allows real-time updates to the web layer with minimal effort.
 Developers can manage native events effectively using specific methods designed for each event type:

 | Event Type | Implementation Method | Use Case |
 | --- | --- | --- |